-- Calculate performance scores

-- Assign an HMIS data quality score

-- Confirm matching and/or leveraging fund requirements are met
+- Confirm that application was submitted on time - Confirm that all required attachments were submitted - Calculate performance scores - Assign an HMIS data quality score - Confirm matching and/or leveraging fund requirements are met

 Total scores for each project are determined by adding up points in each section and then adding any bonus points if applicable.
 All projects are judged together, both new and renewals.
 The scores from each Rating and Ranking committee member is computed and averaged for each project.
 HMIS applications will receive full credit for each section that is not applicable to its project type.
 A project ranking list is then generated from highest to lowest average score.
-Projects will be approved for submission to HUD based on the project funding requests that fall within the final pro rata share for the CoC, split between Tiers 1 and 22, according to Section II.B.10 of the 2014 HUD NOFA.
-Projects scoring highest will be ranked and placed into Tier 1 until all Tier 1 funds are allocated3.
+Projects will be approved for submission to HUD based on the project funding requests that fall within the final pro rata share for the CoC, split between Tiers 1 and 2, according to Section II of the 2016 HUD NOFA.
+Projects scoring highest will be ranked and placed into Tier 1 until all Tier 1 funds are allocated.
 The remaining projects selected for funding will be ranked and placed into Tier 2 until all Tier 2 funds are allocated.
 Projects that scored well but fell outside the pro rata share may be encouraged to re-submit in a future competition.